Pennsylvania State Route 61

 Columbia County

 PA 61 enters Conyngham Township in Columbia County and heads northeast through dense forests as an unnamed four-lane undivided road.
 Farther northeast, the route narrows to a three lane road with one northbound lane and two southbound lanes.
-PA 61 curves east and becomes two-lane undivided Byrnesville Road, which is designated State Route 2002 (SR 2002).
+PA 61 curves east and becomes two-lane undivided Byrnesville Road, which is designated State Route 2002 (SR 2002), an unsigned quadrant route.

 The former divided highway alignment of PA 61 past this point has been closed because of the Centralia mine fire that has made the road unsafe to travel on.